FowlerMichael/ReadME-Generator/README.md

    <hr>

   ## Installation
-   follow my github profile link to my gerator repo and clone the code make sure to have node.js installed
+   follow my github profile link to my ReadME generator repo and clone the code make sure to have node.js installed
    <hr>

    ## License